SudeshnaBora/agent0/README.md

 3. Possibility of connecting 2 with an open slot near it.

-4. Special value is given to the center column.

-5. Scores are deducted if the opponent has a connect4 or connect3.
+4. Scores are deducted if the opponent has a connect4 or connect3.
 Though connect 4 scenario should not occur.
 Keeping it as I would latter forget why I didn't keep a check for connected 4